 Kidney failure is a condition where the kidneys stop working.
 Excessive drinking and peeing might be a sign that your cat is dealing with this.
 Many cats with kidney failure also have high blood pressure which causes their pupils to be dilated, making them look like they are staring at their owner or at something that is in their line of vision.

 Hyperthyroidism (also known as “overactive thyroid”) is a medical condition wherein there is too much production of thyroxine.
 It accelerates the body’s metabolism causing rapid heartbeat, irritability, and sweating.

-A cat with untreated hyperthyroidism has hypertension too.
-Too high blood pressure can cause dilation of its eyes and can even lead to blindness.
+A cat with untreated hyperthyroidism typically has hypertension too.
+High blood pressure can cause dilation of the pupils.

-There can be so many reasons for your cat to stare at you.
-As an owner, you know your cat well so you might be able to figure out what’s the real reason behind your cat’s stare.
-It is not unusual for cats to have this kind of behavior but it can rarely be because of some health issues so don’t delay taking a staring cat into the veterinarian immediately if this behavior is outside the norm for him or her.
+There can be so many reasons for your cat to stare at you!
+As an owner, you know your cat well, so you might be able to figure out what the real reason is behind your cat’s stare.
+It is not unusual for cats to display this kind of behavior; however it can on rare occasions be a sign of a health issue, so don’t delay taking a staring cat into the veterinarian immediately if this behavior is outside the norm for him or her.